ShimantoBhowmik/ShimantoBhowmik/README.md

 ## To Code or not to Code 🖥️
 In my coding journey I've come to appreciate the subtle artistry within the realms of programming.
 Initially my were efficiency and functionality which overshadowed the elegance of structure in my code.
 However as I now have learned to appreciate readable and structured code.

 In my early days coding felt like sketching on a vast canvas where the rush of creation took over me.
 As I moved from being a beginner to a more experienced coder I came to realize what makes code really beautiful isn't just how well it works but how clear and easy to understand it is for others who come take a look at my canvas.
-For example I like giving meaningful variable names. (x,y) is for coordinates in Math, not variable names in my coding handbook.
-(Oh did I mention, I am doing a Math minor as well?)
+For example, I like having meaningful variable names in my code. (x,y) are for coordinates in Math, not for variable names; not in my coding handbook at least.
+(Oh did I mention, I am doing a Math minor as well!)

-Oh and Somwhere between O(n^2) and O(n), I grew up.
+And somewhere between O(n<sup>2</sup>) and O(n), I grew up.